sbeltran10/bcit-ssd-plasmatic/Readme.md

 ### Embedding the Component
-To embed the component you must return the <QuestionnairQuest> tag by itself.
+To embed the QuestionnaireQuest component you must return the <QuestionnairQuest> tag by itself.
 ```
 import React, {Component} from 'react';
 import QuestionnaireQuest from './QuestionnaireQuest';